Group 19 Rugby League: Group 19 Rugby League

-In the 1980s, Noel Cleal and his brother Les emerged from Warialda to rise to prominence in the NSWRL Premiership.
+In the 1980's, Noel Cleal and his brother Les emerged from Warialda to rise to prominence in the NSWRL Premiership.
+But it was the Armidale clubs who dominated the 80’s with Narwan winning 5 premierships in a row from 1980 to 84.

-The early 1990s were dominated by the two Moree sides, the Boomerangs and Boars, before the Inverell, Warialda and Armidale Rams sides rose to the top of the league in the late 1990s.
+The early 1990's were dominated by Glen Innes and the two Moree sides, the Boomerangs and Boars, before the Armidale, Warialda and Inverell sides rose to the top of the league in the mid to late 1990's.

 Guyra, known as the Super Spuds, won a hat trick of Premierships from 2002-2004.

-Glen Innes, Tingha and Inverell dominated the late 2000s and early 2010s with the Moree Boomerangs emerging as the dominant side with back-to-back titles in 2013 and 2014.
+Glen Innes, Tingha and Inverell dominated the late 2000's and early 2010's with the Moree Boomerangs emerging as the dominant side with back-to-back titles in 2013 and 2014.

 In just their second season in Group 19 the MacIntyre Warriors claimed the A Grade honours, winning a tight contest over the returning Narwan Eels in 2017.
 The Eels returned to the competition after several years hiatus due to unruly supporters and unsportsmanlike behaviour.

 Unfortunately the MacIntyre Warriors folded in 2018, as a result of many players rejoining the nearby Goondiwindi league side.
-Their absence paved the way for a return to the premiers circuit for the highly rated Moree Boomerangs, a team that wear their indigenous flag themed jerseys with much pride.
+Their absence paved the way for a return to the premiers circuit for the Moree Boomerangs, a team that wear their indigenous flag themed jerseys with pride.

-Guyra and Ashford folded after the COVID-19 plagued 2021 season, and Moree Boars left the year prior to join Group 4.
-Warialda, Tingha and a Uralla-Walcha joint venture rejoined the 2022 A Grade competition bringing the total to seven teams as Glen Innes entered a year's hiatus.
+Ashford folded after the COVID-19 plagued 2021 season, and Moree Boars left the year prior to join Group 4.

 The 2023 Under 18's competition was won by the Glen Innes Magpies against Narwan Eels.